Virginia Ramey Mollenkott: Theology

-Mollenkott served as an assistant editor of Seventeenth Century News from 1965 to 1975, and as a stylistic consultant for the New International Version of the Bible for the American Bible Society from 1970 to 1978.
-When her sexual views were known she was immediately asked to resign.
+Mollenkott served as an assistant editor of Seventeenth Century News from 1965 to 1975.
+She was a stylistic consultant for the New International Version of the Bible for the American Bible Society.
+She recalls working on it while it was written from 1970 to 1978.
+She believed that she never would have received that invitation if she had been out as a lesbian.
+According to the American Bible Society's website, she served on the stylistic committee for a few months, and "when her sexual views were known she was immediately asked to resign".